2

 3418 Reservoir Rd NW, Washington, DC 20007

-3418 Reservoir Rd has never been available on the open market, until now.
+3418 Reservoir Rd is a fully detached historic home that has been completely gut-renovated, extended, and dug out to maximize ceiling height.
 Located in Georgetown's West Village, this property is the largest lot on the block and has a POOL.
-The home is a fully detached historic shell that has been completely gut-renovated, extended, and dug out for 9 ft ceilings in the lower level.
 An elegantly fresh interior, from M.S.
-Vicas Interiors, with high-end finishes:
+Vicas Interiors, with high-end finishes: Lacanche range, Waterworks, gorgeous-honed marble kitchen counters and

 Brett McManaman Washington Fine Properties, LLC